 Hitchcock's The Birds opens with a wolf whistle directed at Melanie, this blending with gull cries, and Melanie turns expecting to see a man but instead smiles upon realizing the offender was a boy.
 She continues into a pet store where she inquires about a myna bird she's ordered.
 There's some banter about how old the myna bird will be (adult) and if she'll need to teach it to talk (she will).
 In walks Mitch Brenner, a San Francisco lawyer who is in the market for love birds for his sister's birthday.
 He recognizes Melanie as a jetsetting socialite who was involved in a court case concerning a window broken indirectly by a prank of hers.
 He teases her, pretending he believes she's a shop clerk.
 She accidentally lets a bird loose in the shop, which he catches, and as he returns the bird to its cage he jokes he's putting Melanie back in her gilded cage.
 She's angered but her interest is piqued.
 She orders love birds with plans of sending them to Cathy, Mitch's sister.

 The next day, Saturday, Melanie pursues Mitch to his family's home in Bodega Bay.
 She steals into it, leaves the birds, and makes her get-away.
 After executing her prank, Melanie is attacked by a gull and is tended by Mitch.
-That day, she also meets Annie, an old flame of Mitch's who has become a school teacher in Bodega Bay.
+She later meets Annie, an old flame of Mitch's who has become a school teacher in Bodega Bay.
 Melanie rents a room from her for the night, which provides opportunity for discussion between Annie and Melanie on Brenner family dynamics.

 On Sunday, Melanie attends the birthday party for Cathy, Mitch's sister, and we have another attack by the birds.
 A mass attack occurs that night on the Brenner home.

 Monday opens with the discovery of a farmer who has been killed by birds.
-Later that day a mass attack occurs at the school and then on the town itself.
-A woman accuses Melanie of being connected with the attack as the birds appeared with her arrival.
-After the attack, we learn that Annie had been killed while protecting Cathy.
+After a mass attack occurs at the school and then on the town itself, a woman accuses Melanie of being connected with the attack as the birds appeared with her arrival.
+When Mitch and Melanie go to find Cathy, they discover Annie had been killed by the birds while protecting her.
 That night the Brenner home is attacked again.
 Early Tuesday morning, Melanie is attacked, after which the Brenner family attempts to escape Boedga Bay with the injured woman.

 Hitchcock never explains why the birds attack.

 I've looked around at what a few people have to say about Hitchcock's The Birds, and the focus tends to be on the budding relationship between Melanie and Mitch, and his widowed mother's possible interference.
-Hitchcock does point the viewer's focus in that direction, but if one examines the film the most crucial relationships in it are the one between Melanie and her mother and then Melanie and Lydia, Mitch's mother.
-Even the screenwriter seemed to have missed how central these relationships were when he said he thought a scene between Mitch and Melanie during the birthday party, when "they start talking about her empty life" was "stupid" and he didn't know who had written it.
-His belief was it served no purpose and only slowed down the film.
-Then there was another scene he had written, which he knew Hitchcock had filmed but then cut, in which Melanie and Mitch share a passionate kiss while the mother is out discovering the bird-pecked horror of farmer Dan, and the writer was puzzled why Hitch cut that as he felt it formed an appropriate and necessary bridge in their relationship to their subsequent endearments observed in the film.
+Hitchcock does point the viewer's focus in that direction, but if one examines the film the most crucial relationships in it are the one between Melanie and her mother, and Melanie and Lydia, Mitch's mother.
+Even the screenwriter seemed to have missed how central these relationships were as he was recorded as stating he thought to be "stupid" a scene between Mitch and Melanie during the birthday party when "they start talking about her empty life" and her abandonment by her mother.
+He said he didn't know who had written it and believed it served no purpose and only slowed down the film.
+He spoke also about another scene he had written, which he knew Hitchcock had filmed but then cut, in which Melanie and Mitch share a passionate kiss while Lydia is out discovering the bird-pecked horror of farmer Dan, and he was puzzled why the scene was cut as he felt it formed an appropriate and necessary bridge in their relationship to their subsequent endearments observed in the film.

 In fact, in the original screenplay, the writer had Melanie asking her father, over the phone, to assure her mother she was all right.
-So the writer's vision originally was not that Melanie had been abandoned by a parent.
+So the writer's vision hadn't included abandoned by a parent.
 But Hitchcock changed it so Melanie's mother had abandoned her and she still harbors a good deal of anger and hurt over it.